losisin/helm-docs-github-action/README.md

 ```

 > [!NOTE]
-> This will only generate markdown documentation but no further action will be taken.
+> This will only generate Markdown documentation but no further action will be taken.

 ## Inputs